Stan Williams (baseball)

-Stanley Wilson Williams (September 14, 1936 – February 20, 2021) was an American baseball pitcher who played 14 seasons in Major League Baseball (MLB).
-Nicknamed "Big Daddy" and the "Big Hurt", he stood 6 ft 5 in tall and weighed 230 lb during an active career spent with the Los Angeles Dodgers, New York Yankees, Cleveland Indians, Minnesota Twins, St. Louis Cardinals and Boston Red Sox between 1958 and 1972.
+Stanley Wilson Williams (September 14, 1936 – February 20, 2021), nicknamed "Big Daddy" and "the Big Hurt", was an American baseball pitcher who played 14 seasons in Major League Baseball (MLB).
+He stood 6 ft 5 in tall and weighed 230 lb during an active career spent with the Los Angeles Dodgers, New York Yankees, Cleveland Indians, Minnesota Twins, St. Louis Cardinals and Boston Red Sox between 1958 and 1972.
 He batted and threw right-handed and was a two-time World Series champion.
-After his playing days, Williams was a pitching coach for another 14 seasons for five MLB teams.
+After his playing days, Williams was a pitching coach for another 14 seasons for five Major League teams.

 Early life

 Williams was born in Enfield, New Hampshire, on September 14, 1936.
 He was the youngest of four children of Irving, a construction worker, and Evelyn.
 The Williams family moved to Denver when he was three years old.
 He attended East High School, where he played baseball and football.
 He was signed as an amateur free agent by the Brooklyn Dodgers before the 1954 season.